PerMalmberg/du-yfs/README.md

 # Todo

+* Brakes in space - GAlongGravity returns nil?
+Use custom reference from the closest planet instead

 # Brakes

 - The value we now get is for both, we just must adjust it for atmo.